-We are a cohesive team who support one another to work in dynamic and innovate ways to provide the best possible service.
+We are a cohesive team that support one another to work in dynamic and innovative ways to provide the best possible service.

 We are a family-led service working to understand and support the significant impact of challenges experienced by families of children and young people with learning disabilities and/or ASD

 To achieve this we work closely with children and young people, their families, colleagues and commissioners and view working closely as a key approach that underpins PALMS.

 We strive to focus on both prevention and intervention.
 We endeavour to help children and young people move towards attaining their ambitions and leading happy, healthy and fulfilled lives.

 We aim to promote the involvement of children, young people and their families and carers in the evolution of PALMS in a meaningful and helpful way for the local communities across Hertfordshire.